RandyGaul/qu3e/README.md

     q3Scene scene( 1.0 / 60.0 );

 A rigid body is created from a physics scene, and rigid bodies (or shapes) cannot be shared between different scenes.
-Rigid bodies are created by first creating a **q3BodyDef** object:
+Rigid bodies are created by first creating a **q3BodyDef** object.
+Def objects can be created right on the stack:

     q3BodyDef bodyDef;
 	q3Body* body = scene.CreateBody( bodyDef );